The user interface of the Thrive editor has been upgraded! Please, check out the changes here, before proceeding.

 You can set the "Gutter Width"(1) and the "Minimum Height" (2) of the columns by dragging the slider under the options or entering a value manually in the fields next to them.
 You can also choose the "Vertical Position" (3) of the columns by clicking on one of them:

-Going forward, there are some additional options which you can use to customize the design of your columns:
+Going forward, there are some additional options that you can use to customize the design of your columns:

-Activating the “Reverse column order” (4) switch button will basically switch the columns position between them:
+Activating the “Reverse column order” (4) switch button will basically switch the position of the column between them:

 If you activate the “Wrap columns” (5) switch button, then the “Column breakpoint” slider will be triggered: